edgarv24/CS314-Project/reports/checklist.md

 ### Exception faults
 * Have all possible error conditions been considered?

-### Usability and Accessibility
+### Usability faults
-* Is the solution well desgined from a uasbility perspective?
-* Is the API well documented?
-* Is the proposed solution (UI) accessible?
-* Is the API/UI intuitive to use?
+* Are UI components intuitive to use and accessible?
+* Does the API follow the protocol standard?
+* Are passed in attributes kept unmodified during server requests?